The Tripartite Pact was the

 The primer minister of Thailand advised the American minister that the German military attaché had warned him against "going too far" with Japan because "you cannot trust Japan."
 The attaché added ominously that Germany would "settle with Japan after she has won the war in Europe."

-Curiously, Thailand did not sign the Tripartite Pact even after she
+Curiously, Thailand did not immediately sign the Tripartite Pact

 Britain and the United States.